ImaneChafi/Multi-Vis-Prep/README.md

 ```

 ## Notes

-- The PointNetLK-style network from the MICCAI STSR baseline never takes the CBCT
-  as input, so it cannot register against a segmentation; this repository uses the
-  surface-registration approach instead, which consumes both modalities.
 - Registration quality depends on IOS quality.
 Low-resolution or heavily decimated
   scans, and scans that cover only part of an arch, register less reliably; the
   strict NSD metric flags these cases.